Blue-Labs/misty/README.md

     This means you can have mixed sets of relay boards on the same Pi
   * [future] Analog output
   * [future] Digital or Analog sensors

+## Install steps
+1. Build an appropriate RaspberryPi server and attach a GPIO controlled relay board.
+At least **provider.py** will be run on it.
+You can run your LDAP and nginx services elsewhere as long as the RaspberryPi can reach it
+1. Clone this repo
+2. Install/modify an *LDAP* server as applicable
+3. Install/modify an *nginx* or web server as applicable, install included web content
+4. Test the LDAP server and web server
+  * if you've configured your LDAP server as needed, you should be able to run `ldapsearch -xLLL 'zone=3'` and get results matching the bottom of the included **misty.ldif**
+5. Install software using disto tools or python tools. test by attempting to run **crossbar start** in the app directory, and **python -u provider.py** on your pi.
+Ensure you have all necessary python modules before continuing
+6. Start the WAMP router in the app directory, **crossbar start**, and leave it running
+7. Start the provider, **python -u provider.py** in the same directory as provider.conf.
+Local files are not used so it's not really important where it's placed.
+I happen to use the same (although empty) directory structure on my pi as I do my web server so it's easy to rsync files.
+   **/etc/nginx/sites/hostname.com/app/**

 ### Python modules
 *  crossbar